Multimodal Markup Document Models for Graphic Design Completion: Implementation Details

 \section{Implementation Details}

-We build our RGBA quantizer by finetuning a pre-trained RGB quantizer, as described in \cref{sec:image_quantizer,sec:image_quantizer_setup}.
-We train our quantizer in 100,000 steps using mixed precision training using bfloat16 a batch size of 8 with a single NVIDIA L4 GPU.
+We build our RGBA tokenizer by finetuning a pre-trained RGB tokenizer, as described in \cref{sec:image_tokenizer,sec:image_tokenizer_setup}.
+We train our tokenizer in 100,000 steps using mixed precision training using bfloat16 a batch size of 8 with a single NVIDIA L4 GPU.
 We use the Adam optimizer with a learning rate of $1 \times 10^{-5}$.
 We resize the input images to $256 \times 256$ pixels.
 The training takes approximately 2 days to complete.

-We build our MarkupDM by extending a pre-trained code LLM, as described in \cref{sec:MarkupDM,sec:markupdm_setup}.
+We build our MarkupDM by extending pre-trained LLMs, as described in \cref{sec:MarkupDM,sec:markupdm_setup}.
 We train our model in 100,000 steps with a single A100 80GB GPU with several techniques for efficient training, including mixed precision training using bfloat16, gradient checkpointing, and the Flash Attention 2.
 We use the Adam optimizer with a learning rate of $5 \times 10^{-5}$ and a constant schedule.
 The fill-in-the-middle (FIM) transformation is applied with a probability of 0.9 during training.
 Specifically, we use the context-level FIM with the token-level span selection in the prefix-suffix-middle format~\cite{BavarianEfficient2022}.
-The training takes approximately 1 day for SC1-1B version, 2 days for SC1-3B version, and 4 days for SC1-7B version to complete.
+The training the model using StarCoderBase-7B takes approximately 3 days to complete.

+We train our instruction-tuned model, Instruct-MarkupDM, in 100,000 steps with the same hyperparameters as the base model.
+The document representation for this model starts with the instruction, followed by the prefix, suffix and middle parts of the original document.
+We compute the loss only for the middle part, which is the target to be filled in.
+We show an example document representation in the following: